fbpx

 Diana Renaud

-Diana Renaud joins SeyCCAT as the Grants and Fundraising Assistant.
+Diana Renaud is the Grants and Fundraising Officer.

 She has worked in the Government of Seychelles for 13 years in both the social and the environmental fields.
 She has a Masters degree and has a background in gender and population issues, social research, social impact assessment and project management.